tdep-developers/tdep/tests/README.md

 make test
 ```

-This will run python scripts in each folder to check the produced output. **Please note that this requires 3 python dependencies which you find in `requirements.txt`**
+This will run python scripts in each folder to check the produced output. **Please note that this requires some python dependencies which you find in `requirements.txt` and install via `pip install -r requirements.txt`**.

 Run